Note: This GIF shows an earlier version of the app in action. New GIFs coming soon!

-If you do have a bid schedule set, we'll apply our adjustments to your existing time slots.
-Today, Opteo never modifies the time slots you've defined manually in AdWords — only the bids.
+If you do have a bid schedule set, we'll apply our adjustments to your predefined time slots.
+Opteo never modifies the time slots you've defined manually in AdWords — only the bids.

 Whether we're re-using your existing schedule or proposing a new schedule, it will look something like this: